railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

    you can read :guilabel:`The PostgreSQL4OpenERP service has stopped` then you can be reasonably sure that the database server was working.
 Restart PostgreSQL.

 #.
-Is your database accessible?
+Is the database accessible?
 Still in the PostgreSQL menu, start
    the pgAdmin III application which you can use to explore the database.
 Double-click on the \
    ``PostgreSQL4OpenERP``\  connection.
    You can find the password in the Open ERP server configuration file.
-   If the database server is working you'll be able to see some information about the empty database.
+   If the database server is accessible you'll be able to see some information about the empty database.
 If it's not then an error message will appear.